Born on a Tuesday

 Born on a Tuesday is a 2016 novel by Nigeria writer Elnathan John.
 It is his debut novel.
 It was published in 2016 by Black Cat an imprint of Grove Press.

 Plot summary

-Dantala is the protagonist of Born on a Tuesday, a story about life, love, friendship, and loss. a young boy from a Sheikh household who attempts to navigate religious and political divides in North West Nigeria.
+Dantala is the protagonist of Born on a Tuesday— a story about life, love, friendship, and loss— a young boy from a Sheikh household who attempts to navigate religious and political divides in North West Nigeria.

 Dantala resided among a street gang that planned to disrupt an election, which backfired and forced Dantala to flee for his life.

 Reception

 On 2016, it was shortlisted for the Nigeria Prize for Literature.
-Also, on 2017, it was Longlisted for the Etisalat Prize for African Literature.
+Also, on 2017, it was Longlisted for the 9mobile Prize for Literature.
 It was also shortlisted for the Republic of Consciousness Prize, He also won Betty Trask Award for Born on a Tuesday.
 It made to the Top 10 Nigerian Books of 2019 by Channels Television.